-There are plenty of options.
+There are plenty of options for a location independent business.
 You don’t need to start an online business, although I know many people who successfully sell on Amazon, for example, or turn their website into a business.
-But even with services like copywriting/travel writing, graphic/web design, coaching (really anything you are passionate about you can teach others nowadays via platforms like Teachable or Udemy), social media management/consultancy or as a VA you’ll be able to make money.
+But even with services like copywriting/travel writing, graphic/web design, coaching (really anything you are passionate about you can teach others nowadays via platforms like Teachable or Udemy), social media management/consultancy or as a VA you’ll be able to make money as a location independent business.
 Many nomads work as online teachers and help others to learn another language.

 Of course, not everyone can become a digital nomad overnight.
 For most, it requires a lot of preparation and also dedication.
 Perhaps, it’s a great way to start freelancing while you’re still at home and in your day job.
 Try to build a portfolio and once you’ve successfully attracted your first clients, take the plunge and quit your job.
 Keep in mind, that you will need a lot of discipline when working remotely and travel at the same time!
 It takes a lot of organisational skills to deal with all the travel planning aside from your location independent and the sightseeing/enjoying your new destination.

 You’ll quickly notice that your workload will increase.
 That’s why it’s important to always remember your ‘WHY’ to help you stay focused.
 It’s easy to go back into the system (and there is nothing wrong with it if the digital nomad lifestyle is not your thing).
 But once you’ve experienced the freedom to live on your own terms outside the 9-5 rat race, I promise you’ll want to work hard to sustain your new lifestyle.